slatedocs/slate/source/includes/_endpoint-variable.md

 * Reordering or removing subvariables in an array.
 Unlike categories, subvariables cannot be added via PATCH here.
 * Editing derivation expressions
 * Editing format and view settings
-* Changing a date variable's resolution
+* Changing a datetime variable's resolution

 Actions that are best or only achieved elsewhere include: